Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a id="share-text"></a>
 ### Share Text with Another App

 You can use the `shareText` function to share a piece of text with another app.
-Simply pass the value you want to share as the first parameter.
+Simply pass the value you want to share as the first argument.
 This will open the system's share picker where you can select which app to share into.

 ```js
 shareText('Hello World');